5 Tips for a Client-Attracting Facebook Live

 Hint: DON’T use one of the fake backgrounds that put a false image behind you.
 While they can be good for hiding an unattractive space, they also read as ‘fake’.
 That’s not the impression you want to be giving potential clients!

-If you know you want to attract clients online, join me for Stand Out Online: A LIVE Coach-a-thon to help coaches, healers and experts overcome blocks to visibility, and attract their ideal clients online.
+If you know you want to attract clients online, join me for Transform.

 3. Keep it short and smile ‘til it hurts.